herotechcourse/kotlin-lotto-precourse/README.md

   - [x] Each ticket costs 1,000 KRW
   - [x] so the amount must be divisible by 1,000.
 - [x] the program issues as many lottery tickets as the budget allows.
+- [x] generate lottos

-Each lottery ticket consists of 6 unique random numbers.
+  - [x] Each lottery ticket consists of 6 unique random numbers.
-Numbers must be in the range from 1 to 45.
+  - [x] Numbers must be in the range from 1 to 45.

 The user then enters the winning numbers and a bonus number.
 The winning numbers consist of 6 unique numbers.
 The bonus number is a single, separate number.